 RAs and APAs are not permitted to have other jobs during their employment period with University Housing.

 Candidate recruitment and selection will occur during the spring semester for the upcoming fall/spring academic year.
 The application is available online during dates posted in commons areas - typically in January and February each year.
 To be considered for interview, applicants MUST complete an online application and attend a mandatory information session.
 Mandatory session information is posted in commons areas.
 Applicants are considered for both positions (APA and RA).
-A complete application packet will consist of an online application and resume.
-To access the application, log into OrgSync during posted application dates, and select the “University Housing” page.

 Questions can be directed to the Residence Life Office at 618/453-3318.